Keeping Score: Ferreira's 4th lifts FC Dallas over Inter Miami, breaks MLS record

 MIAMI — Welcome back to Keeping Score: Your complete FC Dallas match day experience.

-FC Dallas took their talents to Miami for the first time in club history, boasting an undefeated record against them (2-1 win in 2021 and 1-1 draw in 2022), and held on amid stoppage time controversy to pick up three massive points on the road.
-The clean sheet for FC Dallas broke a MLS-leading 12 game streak of allowing goals.
+FC Dallas took their talents to Miami for the first time in club history, boasting an undefeated record against them in Frisco (2-1 win in 2021 and 1-1 draw in 2022), and held on amid stoppage time controversy to pick up three massive points on the road.
+The 1-0 clean sheet for FC Dallas broke a MLS-leading 12-game streak of allowing goals.

 FC Dallas improved to 3-2-2 on the season and moved up to fourth place in the Western Conference standings with 11 points.